To complete this tutorial, you must work with a scenario that contains at least the following:

 You will see that GFA DC 3 is located on the State Game Lands, which is the reason why it must be moved.
 Wilkes-Barre city to the West is the nearest large city.
 If we look closer at it, we will see that it is a good location with numerous PA routes, Interstate highway 81, and Wilkes-Barre/Scranton International Airport.

-Since Wilkes-Barre is located in just 14 kilometers from the current DC location, we will simply move this DC towards the Wilkes-Barre's environs.
+Since Wilkes-Barre is located in just 14 kilometers from the current distribution center location, we will simply move this distribution center towards the Wilkes-Barre's environs.

 somewhere near the highways.